mhzen/personal-site/content/uses.md

 title = "Projects"
 +++

-These are stuff that i [use](https://uses.tech/), you might or might not find some interesting stuff here :)
+These are stuff that i [use](https://uses.tech/), you might find some interesting stuff here idk

 # Hardware